There will not be a cap on the number of stallions participating into the CBHI Incentive.

 - On Farm pick nomination deadline is December 1 of the foal’s yearling year.

-- All farm picks are to be in by the deadline, or they will be sent a letter by registered mail with a $25 late fee.
+- All farm picks are to be in by the deadline, or they will be sent a letter by registered mail with a $100 late fee per stallion.
 This is to be rectified within 30 days of the auction.
 If farm pick fee’s are not paid the stallion will be removed from the SS program and placed on the waiting list.

 - If a Super Stakes stallion deceases, the stallion owner has 1 year to replace him.

 - The CBHI SS stallion waiting list is posted on the web site and in order by the post mark of when it was sent.